Current issues & deadlines

 Recognition of certificates

 Assessment of university entrance qualification via anabin

-Applicants whose previous level of education and certificates do not qualify them to apply directly for a course of study in Germany, but who rather have to go through indirect application processes, must complete an assessment to determine whether they are ready to begin studies in Germany (“Feststellungsprüfung” or university assessment test).
-The International Study Centre in the “Studienkolleg” (preparatory college) offers courses to prepare applicants for this “Feststellungsprüfung” that end with the assessment itself.
+Applicants whose previous level of education does not meet the entry requirements for a course of study in Germany, are required to complete an academic assessment test (“Feststellungsprüfung” or university assessment test).
+The International Study Centre in the “Studienkolleg” (preparatory college) offers prepatory classes as well as the assessment test.

 "Studienkolleg" and "Feststellungsprüfung"

-The "Studienkolleg" (preparatory college) of the Goethe University’s International Study Centre ("Internationales Studienzentrum") is here to prepare you for studying at Goethe University.
-A variety of courses to prepare for the "Feststellungsprüfung" (university assessment test) run over the course of two semesters.
-In completing the assessment at the end of the course you are granted a subject-specific entrance qualification that allows you to apply for a place at a German university.
+The "Studienkolleg" (preparatory college) of the Goethe University’s International Study Centre ("Internationales Studienzentrum") is the pathway for international students who do not meet the entry criteria at Goethe University yet.
+Passing the assessment at the end of the one-year course gives you a subject-specific entrance qualification that allows you to apply for a place at a German university.

 Frequently Asked Questions about the Studienkolleg